stevenlu0830/Project-2024W1-CPSC-210/README.md

 For a simple reason: I am also a student.
 As a student, one of the main source of stress comes from heavy workload of assignments.
 I need an app to help me keep track of the assignments to be done.
 Out of my curiosity, I would like to know how much time did I contribute on every assignment.
 Therefore, I have come up with this project to record the assignments I have done.
 Looking at time spent is helpful for my time management as I can reflect how much time I spent on each course.

+# User Stories

+- I want to be able to add an assignment to a list of unfinished assignments and specify the above information
+- I want to be able to view the list of unfinished and finished assignments
+- I want to be able to edit the information of the assignment
+- I want to be able to remove an assignment from a list of unfinished assignments and a list of finished assignments
+- I want to be able to view the number of unfinished assignments
+- I want to be able to move an assignment from unfinished assignment list to finished assignment list
+- I want to be able to see statistics on how much time I spent on each course
+- I want to be able to sort the finished assignments by increasing/decreasing order of time spent